skokman/svUI/README.md

 svUI
 ====

 JQuery plugin for custom controls and interface elements.
-We develop this and uses in SV Solutions.
+I develop this and use in SV Solutions.